seamustuohy/CSS-CTF/README.md

 - Threat info sharing Challenges
   - Create an email alert with a google inbox search query that allows "other users" to find the "malicious attachment" from a phishing campaign
   - Write an alert/guidance email that provides an accurate understanding of a specific type of attack and correct guidance for how to address it.
 (Reaching out to experts in the community for help highly encouraged.
 Bonus points for including links/introductions to real support services in the space)
+  -Use of CarnaryTokens as a last resort alert?

 ## Key Skills